September 18 - 21, 2018

 Your company can build this competitive advantage by developing women at critical transition points so they stay in otherwise leaky pipelines.
 The Women’s Leadership Program addresses the leakiest part of the pipeline —the leap to top management.

 Online videos pre-program and implementations plans post-program extend the impact of an intensive in-person workshop.
 Yale faculty will lead a wide range of interactive and experiential learning sessions proven to enhance women’s leadership behaviors.
-Participants build awareness of decision-making biases, learn how to create high-performing teams, negotiate win-win outcomes, manage crises, understand corporate governance, and create a strong personal brand.
+Participants build awareness of decision-making biases, learn how to create high-performing teams, negotiate win-win outcomes, manage crises, drive innovation, and create an authentic leadership style.

 Participants leave with new ideas, skills, confidence, and fresh perspectives to add more value to their company and cascade the benefits of improved diversity across the organization.